Thanks to their calm and gentle nature, llamas make great trekking companions and, contrary to rumour, they don't spit!

 These unique animals – well-used to working for humans – are not for riding, but they have no trouble carrying all your equipment and picnic supplies in bespoke panniers and saddlebags, so you can enjoy a relaxing day out.

-There has been a huge increase in recent years in the number of centres offering anything from short walks, to day-long treks with llamas (and indeed, alpacas too).
+There has been a huge increase in recent years in the number of centres offering anything from short walks with llamas (and indeed, alpacas too) to day-long treks with llamas.
 But, how can you be sure that the animal's welfare has been properly considered before being asked to accompany you across the countryside?

-In response to concerns raised by the BLS, the British Alpaca Society (BAS) and members of the public alike, representatives from the BLS and BAS got together in 2018, to draft a set of guidelines for members to sign up to, in an attempt to demonstrate they are keen to follow good practice, putting the welfare of their animals over and above financial gain.
-The following trekking businesses have all signed the code of conduct for trekking and are therefore, accredited with the BLS.
+In response to concerns raised by the British Llama Society (BLS), the British Alpaca Society (BAS) and members of the public alike, representatives from the BLS and BAS got together in 2018, to draft a set of guidelines for members to sign up to, in an attempt to demonstrate they are keen to follow good practice, putting the welfare of their animals over and above financial gain.
+The following trekking businesses have all signed the BLS/BAS Trekking Code.

-What are the benefits of trekking with an accredited centre?
+What are the benefits of trekking with a centre that have signed the Trekking Code?

 •GENERAL GOOD PRACTICE

-including the basic requirements such as HSE legislation, insurance, biosecurity and welfare licences.
+Meeting the basic requirements such as HSE legislation, insurance, and biosecurity.
+Consultation with Local Authority regards any appropriate Welfare Licence.

 •ROUTE GOOD PRACTICE